Ficool

 "I will never leave, Bella.
 Don't worry."

 At that moment, I felt the most vulnerable I had ever been.
-She laid down beside me, her warmth surrounding me like a shield against my nightmares.
+She lay down beside me, her warmth surrounding me like a shield against my nightmares.
 Slowly, my breathing eased.
 Safe in her arms, I let go of the fear and drifted back to sleep.

 2 hours before: